-You have now!
 Join the thousands of other satisfied clients of ours that we've helped to book amazing journeys around the world for the last 10 years.
-Don't take our world for it - read our reviews here.
+Don't take our word for it - read our reviews here.
 All our past clients also receive a loyalty saving that can be applied to their cruise booking.

 Do you belong to Cruise Lines International Association (CLIA)?

 Unlike almost all high street travel agencies, we do not charge service fees.
 We provide the level of service we'd expect if we were booking a cruise for ourselves.
 As a specialist tour and cruise operator we take a personal interest in all our clients and take great pride in the loyalty our customers have shown us since our inception.